-Serious mental stress is a fact of life for many American teens.
-In a recent survey, seven in ten teens say anxiety and depression are major problems among their peers, which is a concern that mental health researchers and clinicians share.
+Serious mental stress is a reality in life for many American teens.
+In a recent survey, 7/10 teens say anxiety and depression are major problems among their peers, which is a concern shared by mental health researchers and clinicians.

 According to The National Institute of Mental Health, an estimated 3.2 million adolescents in the United States had at least one major depressive episode in 2017.
 That means about 13% of teenagers may experience depression before reaching adulthood.

 Depressive disorders are treatable, but it’s important to seek an expert’s help.